Mobile Application Shielding Features

 Detecting and blocking debuggers, emulators, and other tools leveraged by malicious actors in their attempts to exploit a mobile app further mitigates the risks of reverse-engineering or interference with a mobile app as it executes.

 By detecting and countering malware with hooking capabilities or hooking frameworks, such as Frida, app shielding maintains a tamper-resistant runtime and terminates the app before hooking can occur.

 Mobile banking Trojans and other malware will attempt to log a user’s keystrokes or steal information displayed on app screens.
 If application shielding detects such activity, it can react in real time to interrupt it.

 App shielding reactions are configurable and can include blocking the execution of injected code, alerting administrators, feeding fraud prevention tools, or terminating the app.

-Application shielding provides contextual data about the security status of the client side that fraud prevention tools can ingest and combine with other inputs to make better risk decisions about a transaction.
-This results in an optimal user experience.
+Application shielding provides contextual data about the security status of the client side that fraud prevention tools can ingest and combine with other inputs to make better risk decisions about a transaction, login or other user action.
+This results in an optimal user experience without compromising the security.

 Self-service Portal Capabilities

 Design focused on intuitive UX, simple to understand configuration and easy-to-use low-code/no-code shielding experience that allows the solution to be used by non-technical employees.